-The course of fibromyalgia with central pain and cognitive and emotional disorders shows that changes in the central nervous system are an important point in the formation of the disease.
-10,25 As a matter of fact, studies have reported that some changes are observed in the brain structure and functions in fibromyalgia.
-10,25,26 The most striking changes related to brain morphology in fibromyalgia were the functional and morphological changes in the gray and white matter in the orbitofrontal cortex, which plays a role in the cognitive modulation of pain, the rostral anterior cingulate cortex, which plays a role in the descending inhibitory pain pathways, and the anterior insula.
-10 It has been shown that changes in brain activity are also observed in fibromyalgia.10 In particular, increased activation can be seen in the brain areas that play a role in pain catastrophizing, which are the cognitive dimension of pain (posterior cingulate cortex), pain expectation (cerebellum, medial frontal cortex), emotional dimension of pain (amygdala, claustrum), attention to pain (dorsolateral prefrontal cortex and dorsal anterior cingulate cortex), and decreased activation can be seen in the rostral anterior cingulate cortex, which is involved in the inhibition of descending pain.
-10,25,27-29 Dysfunctions of the diffuse noxious inhibitory control pathway, which is responsible for nociceptive activity in the brain and spinal cord interaction in fibromyalgia, have also been found to be important in the emergence of pain and other clinical features.25 On the other hand, the ability of pharmacological (pregabalin) and various nonpharmacological treatments (cognitive behavioral therapy, exercise, transcranial direct current stimulation, virtual reality therapy) to reduce pain by changing brain activities in various regions (by decreasing activity in various brain regions (esp. insula) associated with pain formation and increasing activity in brain regions associated with descending pain pathways responsible for pain inhibition) supports the role of changes in brain activities in the pathogenesis of fibromyalgia.
-10,26
+The course of fibromyalgia with central pain and cognitive and emotional disorders supports that central nervous system changes are an important point in the formation of the disease.
+As a matter of fact, there are studies reporting that some changes are observed in brain structure and functions in fibromyalgia.
+The most striking changes related to brain morphology in fibromyalgia were the functional and morphological changes in the gray and white matter in the orbitofrontal cortex, which plays a role in the cognitive modulation of pain, and in the rostral anterior cingulate cortex, which plays a role in the descending inhibitory pain pathways, and in the anterior insula.
+It has been shown that changes in brain activity are also observed in fibromyalgia.
+In particular, increased activation can be seen in the brain areas that play a role in pain catastrophizing, which is the cognitive dimension of pain (posterior cingulate cortex), pain expectation (cerebellum, medial frontal cortex), emotional dimension of pain (amygdala, claustrum), attention to pain (dorsolateral prefrontal cortex and dorsal anterior cingulate cortex), and decreased activation can be seen in the rostral anterior cingulate cortex, which is involved in the inhibition of descending pain.10,25,27-29 Dysfunctions of the diffuse noxious inhibitory control pathway, which is responsible for nociceptive activity in the brain and spinal cord interaction in fibromyalgia, have also been found to be important in the emergence of pain and other clinical features.
+On the other hand, the ability of pharmacological (pregabalin) and various non-pharmacological treatments (cognitive behavioral therapy, exercise, transcranial direct current stimulation, virtual reality therapy) to reduce pain by changing brain activities in various regions (by decreasing activity in various brain regions (esp. insula) associated with pain formation and increasing activity in brain regions associated with descending pain pathways responsible for pain inhibition) supports the role of changes in brain activities in the pathogenesis of fibromyalgia.10,26